pritzvi/autoavail/README.md

 4. Paste it into the extension and click **Save Token**
 5. Your availability for the next 7 days will be displayed

-### 7. Get an OpenAI API key and make sure you have enough credits $$ in your OpenAI account - this will be used to generate an email draft using your {availability}
+### 7. Get an OpenAI API key and make sure you have enough credits $$ in your OpenAI account - this will be used to generate an email draft using your {availability}.
+RELOAD your gmail page after saving OpenAI key.

 ---